theholla/shift-csv-generator/README.md

 # Shift2Bikes JSON to ICS generator

 This tool generates an .ics file that includes all the events that are already on the Shift2Bikes.org [Pedalpalooza calendar](https://www.shift2bikes.org/pedalpalooza-calendar/).
-Each of the events conforms to the iCalendar format and matches the event's unique id, so the events stay synced even after users update them on Shift2Bikes.org.
+Each of the events conforms to the iCalendar format and matches the event's unique id, so you can re-run the script as many times as you want to get the latest updates (and no duplicate events!).

-NOTE: Events that aren't already on Shift2Bikes.org at the time you run the script will not be included!
+NOTE: Events or details that aren't already on Shift2Bikes.org at the time you run the script will not be included!
 This simply isn't possible.
 You can get around this by re-running the script and importing the events as often as you like.

 ## Usage